 Simon sees cannabis as a 21st-century gold rush or what she calls a “green rush.”
 For now, it’s medicinal properties are the main focus, but cannabis is very much a blank canvas she explains.
 Simon points out one major turning point in the industry, will be when banks are finally allowed to work with cannabis companies—that’s when the real explosion will happen.
 Even without this support, the biggest challenge for entrepreneurs in the cannabis industry is where do I start?

 For Simon, she has been consulting with many entrepreneurs, and she’s blown away by the sheer magnitude of the opportunity.
 Doctors, scientists, moms, chefs, and mental health advocates are all pressing for more products, and the industry is rushing to deliver on those needs.
 And the business opportunities are wide-ranging.

 One woman, in her early 20s, started a cannabis calendar, canna-Calendar.
 Another woman is starting a review website on various cannabis products.
 Chefs are creating recipes with cannabis, and bartenders are adding CBD to their cocktails.
 But we tend to forget about all the complementary industries that can come out of cannabis legalization and expansion.
 Even magazines, review websites, accessories, lounges, food service, security services for transporting cannabis are just the beginning.

 What advice to Simon have for entrepreneurs that want to get involved?
 She says you can bring the skills you already have because this is a major industry opportunity that will require all skills.
 Consider chefs, chemists, and obviously marketers will be required.

-Today, Simon is the CEO of High Times a news website for the cannabis industry.
+In April, Simon announced she is running for the Utah House of Representatives District 21 seat.
 She lends services to female-owned start-ups.
 She is also an Advisory Board Member for CannaKids, a parent-friendly cannabis oil company that helps cancer patients and those with a variety of diseases.